-Steve Kanji Ruhl is an ordained Zen Buddhist minister, lay dharma teacher. and writer.
-He practices a spirituality that is authentic, fearless, clear, intensely focused, and infused with wonder and joy, celebrating the miracle of this challenging, astonishing life.
+Steve Kanji Ruhl is an ordained Zen Buddhist minister, lay dharma teacher, and writer.
 He is committed to serving as a mentor to help guide individuals to experiencing their own innate wisdom and compassion, and in group practice he encourages sharing that fosters dialogue, deep listening, and a process of collective awakening.

 Saint Francis, Dogen, and Rumi:

 is " a treasure and inspiration for our time" (Roshi Joan Halifax); "superbly written, stirring" (Roshi Eve Myonen Marko); "fascinating" (Dr. Anne Monius, Harvard University); "a book to be treasured" (Rabbi Rami Shapiro); "insightful....excellent" (Publishers Weekly).

 "A mature work by an important American Buddhist poet.
 Lyrical, tough, and illuminating...."
 (Leslie Staub)

 Customer reviews: "A stunning poetic landscape, exquisitely crafted"; "breathtaking"; "a truly original voice, poignant, fresh, and inspiring."